Plumbing registration and licences

 You need to be registered or licenced in every class of plumbing work that you intend to do.

-Victoria's Plumbing Regulations 2008 define eight main classes of plumbing work:
+Victoria’s Plumbing Regulations 2018 define ten main classes of plumbing work and five specialised classes.

 - Fire Protection